Enumerative geometry via the moduli space of super Riemann surfaces: Hyperbolic geometry and spin structures

 \begin{remark} In Theorem~\ref{cohbun}, one can drop the assumption that the dual fatgraph $\Gamma$ of the ideal triangulation of $\Sigma$ must admit a dimer covering.
 On any dual fatgraph $\Gamma$, there exists a collection $C\subset E(\Gamma)$ of $2g-2+n$ edges of $\Gamma$ on which the vectors $v_e\in\br^2$ can be independently assigned, and which uniquely determine the vectors on all other edges.
 We call such a collection $C$ a {\em base} of edges of $\Gamma$.
 Each edge $e\in C$ determines two independent vectors in $H_1(\Gamma,T_\Sigma^\frac12)$, and the union over the $2g-2+n$ edges in $C$ produces a basis of $2(2g-2+n)$ vectors for $H_1(\Gamma,T_\Sigma^\frac12)$.

-To prove the existence of a base of edges, begin with a bipartite dual fatgraph, which always admits a dimer covering.
-Any ideal triangulation of $\Sigma$ can be transformed by Whitehead moves to an ideal triangulation with bipartite dual \cite{PZeDec}.
+To prove the existence of a base of edges, begin with a fatgraph with a dimer covering as constructed in the proof of Theorem~\ref{cohbun}.
+Any ideal triangulation of $\Sigma$ can be obtained from any another ideal triangulation by Whitehead moves.

-Under a Whitehead move, neither the bipartite property nor the existence of a dimer covering is preserved.
-However, there is a natural bijection of edges under Whitehead moves, and a base of edges is sent to a base of edges under this bijection.
+Under a Whitehead move, the existence of a dimer covering is only preserved if the contracted edge is a dimer edge.
+Nevertheless, we will consider Whitehead moves that destroy the dimer covering.
+There is a natural bijection of edges under Whitehead moves, and a base of edges is sent to a base of edges under this bijection.
 Since we compute cohomology of $\Sigma$, which is independent of the choice of $\Gamma$, there is a natural isomorphism $H_1(\Gamma,T_\Sigma^\frac12)\cong H_1(\Gamma',T_\Sigma^\frac12)$ when $\Gamma$ and $\Gamma'$ are related by a Whitehead move.
-In particular, the image $C'\subset E(\Gamma')$ of a base of edges $C\subset E(\Gamma)$ under the Whitehead move inherits the following two properties of $C$---for $e\in C$ the vectors $v_e\in\br^2$ can be independently assigned, and uniquely determine the vectors on all edges in $\Gamma\backslash C$---and thus is also a base of edges. \end{remark}
+In particular, the image $C'\subset E(\Gamma')$ of a base of edges $C\subset E(\Gamma)$ under the Whitehead move inherits the following two properties of $C$---for $e\in C$ the vectors $v_e\in\br^2$ can be independently assigned, and uniquely determine the vectors on all edges in $\Gamma\backslash C$---and thus is also a base of edges.
+Thus, beginning with a fatgraph equipped with a dimer, which is chosen to be the base of edges, via Whitehead moves, we can find a base of edges on any fatgraph.
+The figure below gives an example of a graph that does not admit a dimer covering.
+In place of a dimer, the thickened edges form a base of edges. \end{remark}